 What triggers acute transverse myelitis is unknown, but it may result from an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
+What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more —when the immune system misinterprets the body's tissues as foreign and produces antibodies that attack and damage tissues.
 In the case of acute transverse myelitis, the tissues damaged are in the spinal cord.

 Acute transverse myelitis may also develop in people with the following:

 Neuromyelitis optica Neuromyelitis Optica Spectrum Disorder (NMOSD) Neuromyelitis optica spectrum disorder affects mainly the nerves in the eyes and spinal cord, causing patches of myelin (the substance that covers most nerve fibers) and the nerve fibers under... read more , a disorder that can also cause visual problems and that may come and go

 Certain bacterial infections (such as Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
 These... read more , syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more , COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Syphilis... read more , COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
 Symptoms of COVID-19 vary significantly.
 Two types of tests can be used to diagnose... read more , or tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more )
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more )